 By setting up a business in Indonesia, you will need to follow local rules.
 Local law in Indonesia regulates and restricts the establishment of a foreign company in Indonesia.
 The Indonesian Government determines which industries are closed to foreign investment through the Negative Investment List (Daftar Negatif Investasi), which in theory is issued every three years unless revised before then.

 For instance, if you want to establish a distribution company in Indonesia, as the foreign shareholder you will only be allowed to hold 67% of the shares.
-For the remaining 33% of shares, you will have to find a local nominee shareholder.
+For the remaining 33% of shares, you will have to find a professional shareholder.

-A local nominee in Indonesia is standard however not always safe practice.
+A company with professional shareholders/directors/commissioners in Indonesia is standard however not always a safe practice.
 It’s commonly used when foreign investors wish to invest in business sectors that are either closed or conditionally open to foreign investment (see the Negative Investment List).
-The idea of a nominee arrangement is that the foreign investor obtains as much control as possible and is put in a position — insofar as is possible — comparable to that of a registered shareholder.
+The idea of a special purpose vehicle in Indonesia is that the foreign investor obtains as much control as possible and is put in a position — in so far as is possible — comparable to that of a registered shareholder.

-In this article Cekindo will try to explain you what are the usual risks and mistakes of using local nominee, how to minimize these risks and mistakes and finally how to operate your company in Indonesia by using local nominees in the safe way through a Nominee agreements package from Cekindo.
+In this article Cekindo will try to explain you what are the usual risks and mistakes of using special purpose vehicle, how to minimize these risks and mistakes and finally how to operate your company in Indonesia by using professional shareholders/directors/commissioners in the safe way through a special purpose agreement package from Cekindo.

-2. In the event of dispute between the foreign shareholder and local nominee, the confidential structure of the nominee will be exposed and come under government attention.
+2. In the event of dispute between the foreign shareholder and professional shareholder/director/commissioner, the confidential structure of the special purpose vehicle will be exposed and come under government attention.

-3. If you are investing in a conditionally open business sector that only allows a minority share for foreign shareholders, the Local nominee as the majority shareholder will have full rights of ownership and run the decision-making process in the company, particularly if the nominee is acting as the director.
+3. If you are investing in a conditionally open business sector that only allows a minority share for foreign shareholders, the professional shareholder/director/commissioner as the majority shareholder will have full rights of ownership and run the decision-making process in the company, particularly if the local counterpart is acting as the director.

-4. Another common practice a lot of small agencies is to establish the company under different business classification to obtain bigger foreign share and make all registration process more easy however this way will bring you problems latter on once you apply for some licencess such as business licence or import licence.
+4. Another common practice a lot of small agencies is to establish the company under different business classification to obtain bigger foreign share and make all registration process more easy however this way will bring you problems latter on once you apply for some licenses such as business license or import licence.

-Hence, if you are a foreign investor who wishes to invest in Indonesia and use a local nominee, we suggest you combination some of these solutions:
+Hence, if you are a foreign investor who wishes to invest in Indonesia and use a professional shareholder/director/commissioner, we suggest you combination some of these solutions:

-1. Make a reliable, notarized set of agreements with the local nominee to cover all your rights.
+1. Make a reliable, notarised set of agreements with the local partner to cover all your rights.
 Cekindo provides you shareholder service using individual and corporate shareholders and appropriate set of agreements to protect your ownership with no breaking any Indonesian laws.

 2. You may prefer to establish a Representative Office with 100% of ownership with not requirement for minimal capital however you can only perform research, marketing, and promotion activities.
 You are not allowed to generate revenue in Indonesia and all revenue have to go directly to the head office.

-3. Have more local nominee shareholders to avoid one person from owning a majority share ( with minimum 2 shareholders based on Indonesian regulation)
+3. Have more professional shareholders to avoid one person from owning a majority share ( with minimum 2 shareholders based on Indonesian regulation)